 The most common molecule groups in your liquid tea are: polyphenols, caffeine (and related molecules), proteins & amino acids, carbohydrates, organic acids, pigments and vitamins & minerals.
 These all dissolve in water pretty well.
-There are however also starches such as cellulose which do not dissolve in water as well.
+These also happen to be the molecules that give flavour and colour to your water.

 Rates of extraction

-Unfortunately, I do not know how fast the different molecules all dissolve.
-There isn’t a concise overview comparing all of them (I was able to find just one piece of research looking into this.).
-One reason for that is that the rate depends on a lot of different factors such as temperature of the water, pH (acidity) of the water, the presence of other minerals, etc. So it’s hard to quantify the difference a 3 vs 30 minutes steep will give as well as the difference between a quick dunk vs a slow steep.
+Unfortunately, it is impossible to do a complete analysis of the components for all teas steeped in different ways.
+There are a lot of different molecules present and the actual extraction depends on a lot of other factors.
+The temperature of the water, pH-value (acidity) of the water, the presence of other minerals, etc. So it’s hard to quantify the difference a 3 vs 30 minutes steep will give as well as the difference between a quick dunk vs a slow steep.